APPS2CREATE/Paginator/README.md

 ## Contributing

 For those who want to contribute, please create feature branches on develop and create a Pull Request when done.
-We will work with a release 'Master' and beta 'Beta' branch.
+We will work with a release 'master' and beta 'beta' branch.

 ## Author